totaloncue/guides/nextjs/nextjs_overview.md

    1. Example from Next.js learning starter -- generate pages at path called /posts/\<id> where \<id> is dynamic
       1. Create a page at /pages/posts\[id].js with:
          1. React component to render the page
-         1. getStaticPaths whcih returns an array of possible values of id
+         1. getStaticPaths which returns an array of possible values of id
          1. getStaticProps which fetches necessary data for the post with id
 1. Other topics of note
    1. Fallback